maheshakya/maheshakya.github.io/_posts/2014-05-18-preparing-a-bench-marking-data-set-using-singula-value-decomposition-on-movielens-data.markdown

 ## Implementation

-To perform SVD on MovieLens data set and re-compose the the matrix with a lower rank, I used scipy sparse mtrix, numpy and pandas.
+To perform SVD on MovieLens data set and recompose the matrix with a lower rank, I used scipy sparse matrix, numpy and pandas.
 It has been done in following steps.

 1)  Import required packages.
 {% highlight python %}